⚠️️ Before disassembling, do not forget to turn your phone off.

 Step 3.
 Open the back cover

-ℹ️️ The surface of the back cover may be slightly heated to facilitate the separation.
+ℹ️️ The surface of the back cover must be heated to soften the adhesive underneath.
 The approximate heating temperature is 50° C / 125° F.

 Disconnect the battery connector as soon as possible.

-Remove the sub-board.
-It is glued to the frame with metalized tape, so to facilitate the process, the board can be heated a bit.
+2. Pry up the inter-board cable connectors on the motherboard.
+Pry over the edges and remove the sub-board with two inter-board cables.
+It is glued to the frame with metalized tape, so to facilitate the process, the sub-board can be heated a bit.

-ℹ️️ The board contains a charging port (Micro USB), microphone, vibration motor, spring contacts for the speaker, and an antenna unit.
+ℹ️️ The sub-board contains a charging port (Micro-USB), microphone, spring contacts for the speaker, vibration motor and an antenna unit.

-⚠️ It is not necessary to insert the tool under the board when removing the sub-board.
+⚠️️ It is not necessary to insert the tool underneath when removing the sub-board.
 Internal components could be damaged.

 Step 13.
 Disconnect the connectors

-Pry up the connectors of power volume buttons cable, display module cable, inter-board cable, and two coaxial cables.
+Pry up the connectors of the power / volume buttons cable, display module cable, front (selfie) camera cable.